Sexual Dysfunction in Women

 Next, your doctor will evaluate your sexual attitude and health history.
 All these will give the doctor an insight to identify the underlying cause.
 Also, your doctor will use the results to determine the right treatment plan.

 Yes, it is possible to treat female sexual dysfunction.
 It involves openness to your partner and Doctor.
-Also, it involves teamwork between you, your Doctor and therapist.
+Also, it requires teamwork between you, your Doctor and therapist.
 Most times, treating the underlying health-related problem treats the dysfunction.
-But there are other strategies that help:
+But other strategies help:

 O'shot or the Orgasm Shot